 Node.js applications are fast, lightweight, and scalable.
 Yet, Node may work slowly when it comes to CPU-intensive operations and tedious computations.
 To fix this imperfection, more complicated computing operations are delegated to other services (micro applications) that work as a part of the big system.

 6 Most Prominent Node.js Use Cases

 Node is the right choice for startups, middle-sized businesses, and large companies working in various niches.
-Many reputable companies like eBay or Netflix use Node as a dominant technology in their stack.
+Many reputable companies like eBay or Netflix use Node as a predominant technology in their stack.
 Other businesses choose to switch to Node.js from other server-side programming languages to increase app productivity.
-Among numerous Node usage experiences, we’ve highlighted six most remarkable of them to help you understand how companies improve their apps using this technology.
+Among numerous Node usage experiences, we’ve highlighted six most remarkable of them to explain how companies improve their apps using this technology.